phaserjs/editor-starter-template-vite/README.md

 You don't want to add every file in this template to your Phaser Editor project.
 For example, the whole of `node_modules` can be excluded.

-The `/.skip` file lists the folders and files to exclude from the editor's project.
+The `skip` section in the `phasereditor2d.config.json` file contains the folder and files to exclude from the project.

 [Learn more about resource filtering in Phaser Editor](https://phaser.io/editor/docs/misc/resources-filtering)